sbiemont/fugologic/readme.md

 ## Roadmap

 1. Add a full example using `builder.Builder` with `fuzzy.Engine` creation
-2. Auto sort the list of `fuzzy.Engine` when creating a `fuzzy.System`
+2. Auto sort the list of `fuzzy.Engine` when creating a `fuzzy.System` (using graph detection cycle)

 ## Getting started